 • Object > Ticket > Priority | Normal

-Create a trigger that set priority for all tickets.png
+Create a trigger that sets priority for all tickets.png

 Step 2: Modify this trigger to set priority based on keywords

-You can use any ticket properties, such as custom fields, to set priority on tickets.
-In this example, we will demonstrate how to use keywords as trigger conditions.
-The trigger will set the priority based on the keywords found in the ticket.
+You can use any ticket property, such as a custom field, to set ticket priority.
+In this example, use keywords as trigger conditions.
+The trigger sets the priority based on the keywords in the ticket.

-To create a trigger that sets priority for all tickets with a tag
+To create a trigger that sets priority based on keywords:

-2. Add the conditions below under Meet ALL of the following conditions
+4. Add the conditions below under Meet ALL of the following conditions:

 • Object > Ticket > Ticket | Is | Created